ori-community/wotw-docs/content/docs/seedlang/index.md

 ### Editor support

-We're working on a [language server](https://github.com/ori-community/wotw-seed-lsp) that will provide useful features when writing the language.
-It's planned to release with VSCode support but should be reasonable to integrate into other editors that support language servers.
+Seedgen will include a language server (subcommand `lsp`) that can provide features such as UberState autocomplete.
+A [VSCode extension](https://github.com/ori-community/wotw-seedlang-vscode) integrating it is available.
+Any other editor supporting the language server protocol should be able to use it as well.

 ### Using custom snippets